 See the instagram post here

-What you’ll need for this Lentil and Veggie Soup for Babies and the Family
+What you’ll need for Chicken Soup with Rice for the family

 - Large dutch oven or stove top pot

 - An immersion blender or high powdered blender

 - A separate pot to cook your rice

 - Olive oil

 - Small onion, diced

 - Fresh ginger, minced